hbc/NGS_Data_Analysis_Course/sessionVI/lessons/03_annotation-snpeff.md

 2. an HTML file containing summary statistics about the variants and their annotations
 3. a text file summarizing the number of variant types per gene

 In your current directory you will find that the two additional files (#2, #3) that were generated in addition to the newly annotated VCF.
-You can move these over to the appropriate results directory:

-	$ mv snpEff* results/annotation/

 Let's take a look at the text file:

-	$ less results/annotation/snpEff_genes.txt
+	$ less snpEff_genes.txt

 Each row corresponds to a gene, and each column coresponds to a different variant type.
 This gives you a resource for quickly interrogating genes of interest and see what types of variants they harbour, if any.